IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ## Status

 On-Set Studio is in active development and moving fast.
-It's a working toolset built by one person (hi), not a finished commercial product — expect sharp edges, and expect it to keep growing.
+It's a working toolset built by one person (hi), not a finished commercial product.
+Expect sharp edges, and expect it to keep growing.

 ## Support this project

 On-Set Studio is free and open, and it's developed by one person.
-Donations are what keep that development going — if the tool earns a place in your workflow, supporting it directly buys the time to keep building it.
+Donations are what keep that development going.
+If the tool earns a place in your workflow, supporting it directly buys the time to keep building it.

 >>> DONATE / BUY ME A COFFEE LINK <<<